andreizhirnov/data-conscious-marginal-effects/using-DAME-in-R-with-annotations.md

 sufficiently far, their district is safe, or they can shape the public opinion in their districts.
-The article presents several hypotheses about the interactive effects of these factors; in the interest of space, we focus here only on the interaction between the competitiveness and the proximity of elections.
+The article presents several hypotheses about the interactive effects of these factors; in the interest of space, we focus here only on the interaction between competitiveness and the proximity of the next election.

 ### Load the data and estimate the model